-Note: The detection limit for Cu was above the ANZECC/ARMCANZ environmental protection guideline in one sample due to dilution, and is therefore likely to be in the low or no hazard classification.
+Note: The detection limit for Cu was above the ANZECC/ARMCANZ guideline in one sample due to dilution, and therefore is likely to be in the low or no hazard classification.

 The monosulfide formation potential test assists in determining the propensity for monosulfides to form during future inundation.
-Water soluble sulfate concentrations were moderate to high in most samples (varying from 138 to 1244 mg kg-1).
-Monosulfidic black ooze was not identified in the field and therefore not considered to be a hazard for this wetland.
+Water soluble sulfate concentrations were generally high in most samples (range from 333-32,352 mg kg $^{-1}$).
+Monosulfidic black ooze was identified during the analysis of samples in three of the profiles collected from Phase 1 field sampling and acid volatile sulfide (S{AV}) was detected at concentrations of 0.02 to 0.24 % S. This ranks the monosulfide formation potential hazard as 'High hazard' (Table 3-4).